ARASHz4/azure_speech_recognition_flutter/README.md

 void activateSpeechRecognizer(){
     // MANDATORY INITIALIZATION
-  AzureSpeechRecognitionFlutter.initialize("your_subscription_key", "your_server_region", lang: "it-IT", timeout: "3000");
+  AzureSpeechRecognitionFlutter.initialize("your_subscription_key", "your_server_region", lang: "en-US", timeout: "3000");

   _speechAzure.setFinalTranscription((text) {
     // do what you want with your final transcription